 - SEC filings (10-K/Qs, 8-Ks, proxy statements, insider trading, share repurchases/dividend increases, etc.)

 - Our Watch List (including former portfolio holdings)

 - Various other contacts and resources established by the Portfolio’s management team

 II.
 Security Analysis

 River Road builds portfolios in house, from the bottom up, making security-specific research central to our process.
-The Small Cap Value Strategy focuses on identifying the most attractive companies that meet the Strategy’s five critical criteria:
+The Small Cap Value Strategy focuses on identifying the most attractive companies that meet the Strategy’s critical criteria:

 - Priced at a discount to value: Target discount ≥ 25% of a company’s valuation

 - Attractive business model: Sustainable, predictable, understandable, with reasonable growth prospects and high returns on equity and invested capital

 - Shareholder-oriented management: Insider ownership, accretive transactions, debt reduction, dividend initiations/raises